Samaanl/wish-next/PAYMENT_SECURITY_FIXES.md

 3. **Process Purchase API**: All credit addition methods now enforce the exact credit amounts based on the package ID.

 4. **Security Hardening**: Removed potentially exploitable parameters and added validation to prevent credit manipulation.

+2. **Client-Side Credit Duplication Prevention**: Fixed a critical issue where users could receive multiple credit additions for a single purchase:

+### Client-Side Duplication Issues Fixed

+1. **Payment Processing Loop**: Fixed an issue in the thank-you page where the payment processing code could run multiple times, resulting in duplicate credit additions.

+2. **Session Storage Management**: Improved how payment processing flags are managed to prevent multiple processing attempts:
+   - Extended the processed payment tracking window from 10 minutes to 24 hours
+   - Only clearing processing flags, not processed flags, to maintain payment history
+   - Reduced maximum retry attempts from 5 to 2 to prevent excessive processing

+3. **Parameter Cleanup**: Removed legacy parameters from client-side API calls:
+   - Removed `directUpdate` parameter from thank-you page API calls
+   - Removed `credits` parameter from `processSuccessfulPurchase` function

+4. **Improved Logging**: Added more detailed logging to help identify and debug payment processing issues:
+   - Clear logging when duplicate payment attempts are blocked
+   - Better error messages for users when payments are being processed

 ## Overview